 Lipid nanoparticles are necessary in the manufacture of mRNA vaccines.
 Scientists encase mRNA inside a pod made of oily lipids, which allow mRNA to more easily slide into cells.

-How Do mRNA Vaccines Differ From Traditional Vaccines?
+How Are mRNA Vaccines Different Than Traditional Vaccines?

 The goal of any vaccine is to train your body to recognize and fight germs by producing antibodies and activating immune cells.

 Conventional vaccines introduce weakened, dead, or noninfectious parts of a virus or bacterium to the body.
-By contrast, mRNA vaccines give the body instructions for making its own viral or bacterial proteins, which the immune system then responds to.
+By contrast, mRNA vaccines give the body instructions for making its own viral or bacterial proteins.
+The immune system then responds by creating antibodies.

 Benefits of mRNA vaccines to traditional vaccines